LujainB/tamatem-auth/README.md

 #### getRedeemedItems()
 this method is to get the redeemed items (you can set the is_redeemed paramter value from the `AuthenticationBehaviour.cs` script)

-#### redeemInventories()
+#### redeemInventory()
-this method is to set all non-redeemed items to redeemed and get the whole list
+this method is to set a non-redeemed item to redeemed based on the inventory id

+#### connectPlayerData()
+this method is to connect player's data based on the json object that will be sent (placeholder contains a sample of the json).

 ### Runtime/AuthenticationBehaviour.cs